saravanansubramanianbhp/IIB-MQ-DB2-Container/README.md

 The image can be built using standard [Docker commands](https://docs.docker.com/userguide/dockerimages/) against the supplied Dockerfile.
 For example:

 ~~~
-cd 10.0.0.2
+cd IIB-MQ-DB2
-docker build -t iibv10image .
+docker build -t iibmqdb2image .
 ~~~

-This will create an image called iibv10image in your local docker registry.
+This will create an image called iibmqdb2image in your local docker registry.

 # What the image contains

 The built image contains a full installation of [IBM Integration Bus for Developers Edition V10.0](https://ibm.biz/iibdevedn).
-It does not contain an installation of IBM MQ so some functionality may not be available, or may be changed - see this [topic](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bb28660_.htm) for more information
+It also contains an installation of IBM MQ for developers and DB2.
+Note that the DB2 image URL must be obtained from the DB2 Express download site.
+The one supplied in the Docker file will not work, but is given as an example.

 # Running a container

-After building a Docker image from the supplied files, you can [run a container](https://docs.docker.com/userguide/usingdocker/) which will create and start an Integration Node to which you can [deploy](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/af03890_.htm) integration solutions.
+After building a Docker image from the supplied files, you can [run a container](https://docs.docker.com/userguide/usingdocker/) which will create and start an Integration Node, and MQ Queue Manager and DB2.
+The Integration Node's Integration Server is the component to which you can [deploy](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/af03890_.htm) integration solutions.

 In order to run a container from this image, it is necessary to accept the terms of the IBM Integration Bus for Developers license.
 This is achieved by specifying the environment variable `LICENSE` equal to `accept` when running the image.
 You can also view the license terms by setting this variable to `view`.
 Failure to set the variable will result in the termination of the container with a usage statement.
 You can view the license in a different language by also setting the `LANG` environment variable.